kunmifab/python-number-math-random-fact/Readme.md

 # HNG API

-This is a simple API that returns my registered email, the current datetime in ISO 8601 format, and the GitHub URL of the project.
-It is designed to demonstrate basic API functionality using Python and Flask.
+This is a simple API that classifies numbers based on various properties such as primality, perfection, and whether they are Armstrong numbers.
+It also provides fun facts about numbers.
+The API is designed to demonstrate basic API functionality using Python and Flask.

 ## Table of Contents
 - [Setup Instructions](#setup-instructions)